barnett617/wilson-page/src/content/blog/2024-09-01-learn-astro-project-structure.md

 ---
-pubDatetime: 2024-09-01T22:50:00Z
+pubDatetime: 2024-09-01T22:50:00.000+08:00
-title: Learn Astro Project Structure
+title: About Astro Learning
-description: TBD
+description: Some records during setup this blog about using Astro
 draft: false
 tags:
-  - docs
+  - notes
 ---

 ## Required things